gschmutz/kafka-workshop/05-working-with-avro-and-java/README.md

     }
 ```

-The `main()` method accepts 3 parameters, the number of messages to produce, the time in ms to wait inbetween sending each message and the ID of the producer.
+The `main()` method accepts 3 parameters, the number of messages to produce, the time in ms to wait in-between sending each message and the ID of the producer.

 Use `kafkacat` or `kafka-console-consumer` to consume the messages from the topic `test-java-avro-topic `.